entropyxyz/synedrion/PAPER.md

 - `sid` and `ssid`: (NM) The `sid` is the "session identifier" while the `ssid` is the "sub-session identifier".
 The sid does not change while the ssid changes after each key refresh.
 - `[m]` (e.g. in Fig. 17): (NM) `[m]={1,...,m}`.
 - `Z_N^*`: (NM) all the invertible elements mod N, so it includes 1.
+- In Definition 2.2, the `\rho` argument is the randomizer - it should be freshly sampled each time (and therefore it is omitted as an argument when `enc()` is used later in the protocol)

 # Protocol